apache/doris-website/docs/admin-manual/data-admin/backup.md

 # Data Backup

-Doris supports backing up the current data in the form of files to the remote storage system through the broker.
+Doris supports backing up the current data in the form of files to the remote storage system like S3 and HDFS.
 Afterwards, you can restore data from the remote storage system to any Doris cluster through the restore command.
 Through this function, Doris can support periodic snapshot backup of data.
 You can also use this function to migrate data between different clusters.

 This feature requires Doris version 0.8.2+

-To use this function, you need to deploy the broker corresponding to the remote storage.
-Such as BOS, HDFS, etc. You can view the currently deployed broker through `SHOW BROKER;`.

 ## A brief explanation of the principle